 This page is designed to assist readers of our Handbook.
 It should not be regarded as an exhaustive list of relevant information sources.
 Firms, issuers and individuals in scope of UK MAR should review all the regulation and make sure they’re in compliance with all relevant provisions.

-- financial instruments admitted to trading on a regulated market or for which a request for admission to trading on a regulated market has been made
+- financial instruments admitted to trading on a UK or an EU regulated market or for which a request for admission to trading on a UK or an EU regulated market has been made

-- financial instruments traded on a multilateral trading facility (MTF), admitted to trading on an MTF, or for which a request for admission to trading on an MTF has been made
+- financial instruments traded on a UK or an EU multilateral trading facility (MTF), admitted to trading on a UK or an EU MTF, or for which a request for admission to trading on a UK or an EU MTF has been made

-- financial instruments traded on an organised trading facility (OTF)
+- financial instruments traded on a UK or an EU organised trading facility (OTF)

 - financial instruments not covered by point (a), (b) or (c), the price or value of which depends on or has an effect on the price or value of a financial instrument referred to in those points, including, but not limited to, credit default swaps and contracts for difference